lockbook/cli-rs/README.md

-flags are always optional (must impl default) and can be provided out of order flags that aren't booleans follow the form `--key=value` boolean that are boolean are parsed as either `--key`, `--key=false`, or `-k`
+flags are always optional (must impl default) and can be provided out of order flags that aren't booleans follow the form `--key=value` boolean that are boolean are parsed as either `--key`, `--key=false`, or `-k` a command can have subcommands or args & flags, but not both

 things for later:
 support `--key value`